cbor-wg/CBORbis/j.md

 Some text strings hold data that have formats widely used on the Internet, and sometimes those formats can be validated and presented to the application in appropriate form by the decoder.
 There are tags for some of these formats.
-As with tag numbers 21 to 23, if these tags are applied to an item other than a text string, they apply to all text string data items it contains.

-* Tag number 32 is for URIs, as defined in {{RFC3986}}.
-If the text string doesn't match the `URI-reference` production, the string is invalid.
+* Tag 32 is for URIs, as defined in {{RFC3986}};

-* Tag numbers 33 and 34 are for base64url- and base64-encoded text strings,
+* Tags 33 and 34 are for base64url- and base64-encoded text strings,
-  as defined in {{RFC4648}}.
-If any of:
+  as defined in {{RFC4648}};
-  * the encoded text string contains non-alphabet characters or only 1 character in the last block of 4, or
-  * the padding bits in a 2- or 3-character block are not 0, or
-  * the base64 encoding has the wrong number of padding characters, or
-  * the base64url encoding has padding characters,

-  the string is invalid.

-* Tag number 35 is for regular expressions that are roughly in Perl Compatible Regular Expressions (PCRE/PCRE2) form {{PCRE}} or a version of the JavaScript regular expression syntax {{ECMA262}}.
+* Tag 35 is for regular expressions that are roughly in Perl Compatible Regular Expressions (PCRE/PCRE2) form {{PCRE}} or a version of the JavaScript regular expression syntax {{ECMA262}}.
   (Note that more specific identification may be necessary if the actual version of the specification underlying the regular expression, or more than just the text of the regular expression itself, need to be conveyed.)
-Any contained string value is valid.

-* Tag number 36 is for MIME messages (including all headers), as defined in
+* Tag 36 is for MIME messages (including all headers), as defined in
-  {{RFC2045}}.
-A text string that isn't a valid MIME message is invalid.
-(For this tag, validity checking may be particularly onerous for a generic decoder and might therefore not be offered.)
+  {{RFC2045}};

-Note that tag numbers 33 and 34 differ from 21 and 22 in that the data is transported in base-encoded form for the former and in raw byte string form for the latter.
+Note that tags 33 and 34 differ from 21 and 22 in that the data is transported in base-encoded form for the former and in raw byte string form for the latter.